learnwithus/DTES-nuxt/content/tour/speakers/kilala.md

     y: 175

 additional-info:
-    - title: Someone
+    - title: Kilala
-      image: 'wahrs/tracey.jpg'
-      description: Guy is the peer clinical advisor for the BC Center on Substance Use, as well as the Overdose Emergency Response and Regional Addiction Program at Vancouver Coastal Health.
-He is an advocate for harm reduction, and shares his lived experiences with substance use as a reference for positive change.
+      description: Kilala Lelum is a unique clinic in the DTES because they partner Indigenous Elders with physicians and allied health professionals to provide physical, mental, emotional and spiritual care to the community of the DTES.

 ---